Hengle/Folkvangr/Pipeline/FAQs.md

 ### Will the game be a true open world RPG?
 The game will embrace classic RPG tactics and class systems, but it will focus more on a traditional narrative.
 Due to the limits of funding and scope, there will be some limits with map sizes and graphics quality.

-The goal is to create compact well-designed maps rather than large open maps that feel kind of empty, in the vein of level design in Dark Souls or Dishonored.
-Level sections will have unique visual usuals to distinguish from the other areas.
+The goal is to create compact well-designed maps rather than large open maps that feel kind of empty, in the vein of level design in *Dark Souls* or *Dishonored*.
+Level sections will have unique visuals to distinguish from the other areas.

 ### What will the gameplay be like?
 Combat will be faster paced so that players can play in real time or pause combat to plan tactics.